HassanMostafaa/Udacity-Project-2/README.md

 ```
 ## Project description

-* It's a Book tracking App to save your `currently Reading Books` , `Want to Read` and `read` Books, You can also search for new book in the provided Udacity's Books Library API with a huge variety of Books and topics
+* It's a Book tracking App to save your `currently Reading` , `Want to Read` and `read` Books, You can also search for new book in the provided Udacity's Books Library API with a huge variety of Books and topics

 ## Project Functionality